Polyangiitis microscopic cutaneous M30.0

 This section has been translated automatically.

-Painful nodules and plaques: often onset with recurrent vasculitic plaques or nodules of 1.0 - 5.0 cm in size, coarse, usually very pressure-dolent, also spontaneously painful, reddish to livid in color (iceberg phenomenon).
+Painful nodules and plaques: often beginning with recurrent, 1.0 - 5.0 cm large, coarse, usually very pressure-dolent, also spontaneously painful, reddish to livid colored vasculitic plaques or nodules (iceberg phenomenon).

-Painful ul cers (60%): due to the vasculitis with consecutive thrombosis of medium-sized vessels, painful ulcers develop (very painful ulcers may be the leading clinical symptom).
+Painful ulcers (60%): due to the vasculitis with consecutive thrombosis of medium-sized vessels, painful ulcers develop (very painful ulcers may be the main clinical symptom).
 Healing of the ulcers with the formation of flat, sometimes hyperpigmented scars.

-Livedo racemosa (90%) of the legs, especially of the lower legs.
+Livedo racemosa (90%) of the legs, especially the lower legs.
+Remark: The localized livedo racemosa is an important indicative phenomenon!

-Mild extracutaneous symptoms (detectable in 50%): Arthralgias (often in the ankle joints); myalgias or peripheral neuropathies (lower legs) are less common.
+Mild extracutaneous symptoms (detectable in 50%): Arthralgias (frequently in the ankle joints); myalgias or peripheral neuropathies (lower leg) are rarer.

 Laboratory